How it works and other FAQ

 We reserve the right to ban individual users who we consider have abused the system.
 We also reserve the right to ban groups of users, domains, ISPs and even entire towns, at our sole discretion.

-However if we believe that someone is acting fraudulently then we will warn other users of the site.
-We believe that our duty to protect the honest majority is our first priority, and that people should be notified about potential crooks, thieves, cheats or tossers.
+However if we believe that someone is acting fraudulently then we will warn other users of the site privately, and we may sometimes post relevant details publicly so that other users can heed the warnings.
+This includes bank account details.
+We believe that our duty to protect the honest majority is our first priority, and that people should be notified about potential crooks, thieves and cheats.

 We keep logs of user activity for security purposes.